ulfschneider/ulf.website/content/posts/2022-11-18-whats-my-dns.md

 <tr><td>ulf.codes</td><td>MX</td><td>5</td><td>smtpin.rzone.de</td><td>150</td></tr>
 </table>

 Using Netlify name servers for my personal site, which is hosted by Netlify, is a *huge* performance booster.
-Measured in my current environment, the times for a complete page load improved from 120 ms to 66 ms!
+Measured in my current environment, the times for a complete page load improved from 1.2 s to 0.6 s!
 Also the load times on a global scale are now lightning fast.
 You can verify that by navigating running [testmysite.io for {{site.name}}](https://testmysite.io/63778b292114640078d10be2/ulf.codes).